Palace of the Parliament: History

+Construction

 The construction of the Palace of the Parliament was the most extreme expression of the systematization program imposed on Romania by Nicolae Ceaușescu.
 Systematization was a program of urban planning carried out by Ceaușescu, who was impressed by the societal organization and mass adulation he saw in North Korea's Juche ideology during his East Asia visit in 1971.
 Ceaușescu decided to implement similar policies in his country, with the stated goal of turning Romania into a "multilaterally developed socialist society."

 A systematization project existed since the 1930s (during the time of King Carol II) for the Unirii–Dealul Arsenalului area.
 The Vrancea earthquake of 4 March 1977 gave Ceaușescu a pretext to demolish parts of old Bucharest.
 He wanted a civic center more in line with the country's political stance and started a reconstruction plan of Bucharest based on the socialist realism style.
 The House of the Republic was the centrepiece of Ceaușescu's project.
 Named Project Bucharest, it began in 1978 as an intended replica of the North Korean capital, Pyongyang.
 North Korean President Kim Il Sung had started construction on a similarly monumental residence, the Kumsusan Palace, two years earlier.

 A contest was held and won by Anca Petrescu (1949–2013), who was appointed chief architect of the project at the age of 28.
 The team that coordinated the work was made up of 10 assisting architects, which supervised a further 700.
 Construction of the palace began on 25 June 1984, and the inauguration of the work was attended by Ceaușescu, who also frequently inspected the site.

 Uranus Hill was leveled, and the Uranus-Izvor neighborhood was destroyed so the building could be erected.
 The area had also been home to the National Archives, Mihai Vodă Monastery and other monasteries, Brâncovenesc Hospital, as well as about 37 old factories and workshops.
 Demolition in the Uranus area began in 1982.
 Approximately 7 km2 of the old city centre were demolished, with 40,000 people being relocated from the area.

-The works were carried out with forced labour in addition to soldiers, minimizing costs.

 Between 20,000 and 100,000 people worked on the site and project, operating in three shifts made up of 5,000 Romanian People's Army soldiers and huge numbers of "volunteers".
 The number of deaths that occurred during construction is a matter of controversy, the official data suggests 27 but workers involved in the construction of the building talk of a much higher number, some say thousands.

 During the 1980s, the Romanian government implemented a crippling austerity policy to pay the foreign debt.

 In 1989, the building costs were estimated at US$1.75 billion, and in 2006 at US$3 billion.
 In 1990, Australian-born business and media magnate Rupert Murdoch tried to buy the building for US$1 billion, but his bid was rejected.